 Gisle Hannemyr is an independent author, speaker, and consultant on web design user experience.
-He is teaching and doing research at Institute of Informatics at the University of Oslo, where he is a lecturer (lektor).
+He is teaching and doing research at Institute of Informatics at the University of Oslo, where he is a lecturer (universitetslektor).

-His research interests are design of information systems, information architecture, digital media, serious games and information society (in particular: privacy, security, rights, power, free software, free culture, open access, open standards).
+His research interests are design of information systems, information architecture, digital media, gamification, serious games and information society (in particular: privacy, security, rights, power, free software, free culture, open access, open standards).

 He has authored and contributed to several books about technology.
 His latest books are Hva er Internett (Universitetsforlaget 2005), Sammensatte tekster (Cappelen Damm 2009) and Digitale medier (Universitetsforlaget 2015).

 If you need a photo of me to illustrate an interview or article, you can download and use one of those below not marked with a copyright symbol (for images marked ©, contact the photographer to clear reuse permissions).
 Some of the photograhs are also available in large sizes suitable for print publications - right click on the links below the photographs and save to download the larger sizes.
 For credit/attribution, use: “Photo: Private”.

 About this website

 Most of this website is marked up according to W3C standard HTML5.
 For laying out pages, I use Cascading Style Sheets (CSS).
 This means that in order to view the pages as they were intented, you must use a fairly recent browser.
 Chrome 37, Opera 24, MSIE 9, Firefox 32 and Safari 7 (and later) all works reasonably well.
 Older browsers (e.g. Netscape 4 and MSIE 8) will munge the formatting.
 I've tried to make sure that the pages at least are readable with old browsers, but YMMV.

 Some older portions of the site still use depreciated (transitional) HTML, but they shall be converted into HTML5 as soon as I can find the time to do it.